gardener-attic/component-cli/docs/reference/component-cli_component-archive_sources.md

-## components-cli image-vector
+## component-cli component-archive sources

-command to add resource from a image vector and retrieve from a component descriptor
+command to modify sources of a component descriptor

 ### Options

 ```
-  -h, --help   help for image-vector
+  -h, --help   help for sources
 ```

 ### Options inherited from parent commands